ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

 ## Types

 CKEditor types can be installed from [@types/ckeditor](https://www.npmjs.com/package/@types/ckeditor).
-Note that they are not maintained by the CKEditor, so we cannot guarantee that they are up to date.
+Note that they are not maintained by the CKEditor team, so we cannot guarantee that they are up to date.